A Coherence-Based Measure of AGI

 These results motivate the use of $\mathrm{AGI}_{\mathrm{AUC}}$ as a more reliable summary metric.
 Strict aggregations such as $\mathrm{AGI}_{-1}$ or $\mathrm{AGI}_{-0.5}$ are excessively punitive, collapsing uneven but meaningful progress to near-zero values, whereas optimistic measures such as $\mathrm{AGI}_1$ or $\mathrm{AGI}_{0.5}$ exaggerate progress by ignoring structural dependencies.
 By integrating across compensability regimes, $\mathrm{AGI}_{\mathrm{AUC}}$ jointly captures both \emph{breadth} and \emph{balance}, yielding a stable and interpretable indicator of holistic capability.
 It neither collapses for incomplete systems nor inflates scores for narrow specialists, making it a robust and coherence-sensitive measure of emerging general intelligence.

-\paragraph{Alignment with external benchmarks.} To assess construct validity, we compared the internal $\mathrm{AGI}_p$ metrics with challenging external reasoning benchmarks.
+\paragraph{Alignment with external benchmarks.} We compare the $\mathrm{AGI}_p$ metrics with challenging external reasoning benchmarks.
 The ARC-AGI-2 benchmark~\citep{chollet2019measure,chollet2025arc}, which emphasizes out-of-distribution reasoning and cross-domain abstraction, reveals a clear calibration effect.
 While GPT-5 achieves an arithmetic-mean score of $\mathrm{AGI}_1 = \score{58}\%$, suggesting near-human generality, its coherence-aware score of $\mathrm{AGI}_{\mathrm{AUC}} = \score{24}\%$ aligns much more closely with ARC-AGI-2 results, where GPT-5~(Pro) reaches approximately \score{18}\% and GPT-5~(High) about \score{10}\%.
-Similarly, the BIG-Bench Extra Hard evaluations~\citep{kazemi2025big}, which probe broader reasoning proficiency across linguistically diverse tasks, report a GPT-4 score of roughly \score{6}\%—closely matching its $\mathrm{AGI}_{\mathrm{AUC}} = \score{7}\%$, unlike the arithmetic mean of \score{27}\%.
+Similarly, the BIG-Bench Extra Hard evaluations~\citep{kazemi2025big}, which probe broader reasoning proficiency across linguistically diverse tasks, report a GPT-4 score of roughly \score{6}\%, closely matching its $\mathrm{AGI}_{\mathrm{AUC}} = \score{7}\%$, unlike the arithmetic mean of \score{27}\%.

-This correspondence supports the interpretation that $\mathrm{AGI}_{\mathrm{AUC}}$ more faithfully captures \emph{functional coherence}—the capacity to sustain competence across diverse cognitive domains—whereas the arithmetic mean $\mathrm{AGI}_1$ tends to overstate progress by rewarding isolated peaks of specialization.
-Accordingly, $\mathrm{AGI}_{\mathrm{AUC}}$ serves as a more construct-valid and conservative indicator of emerging generality, aligning closely with independent measures of out-of-distribution reasoning such as ARC-AGI-2 and BIG-Bench Hard.
+This correspondence supports the interpretation that $\mathrm{AGI}_{\mathrm{AUC}}$ more faithfully captures \emph{functional coherence}, the capacity to sustain competence across diverse cognitive domains, whereas the arithmetic mean $\mathrm{AGI}_1$ tends to overstate progress by rewarding isolated peaks of specialization.
+Accordingly, $\mathrm{AGI}_{\mathrm{AUC}}$ serves as a more conservative indicator of emerging generality, aligning closely with independent measures of out-of-distribution reasoning such as ARC-AGI-2 and BIG-Bench Hard.